First Appointment Process

-Counseling and Psychological Services' therapists are available weekdays from 8:00am - 5:00pm.
-If you feel like you are in crisis or your needs are urgent, call (785) 864-2277 or come in to our office on the 2nd floor of Watkins Health Services and request an urgent appointment.
-Please be aware that if all of our therapists are in sessions with other students, there may be a slight wait.
-We will make every effort to have you be seen as quickly as possible.
+CAP’S therapists are available for urgent appointments weekdays from 8:00am - 4:00pm.
+If you need immediate help, call (785) 864-2277 or come in to our office on the 2nd floor of Watkins Health Services and request an urgent appointment.
+There may be a slight wait if all of our clinicians are in sessions with other students.
+We will make every effort to see you as quickly as possible.

 Some examples of urgent concerns include:

 - Thinking about suicide

 - Thoughts or desire to harm someone else